Klipsch R-120SW Review (An Incredible Subwoofer)

 So with that said, this is the Klipsch R-120SW active subwoofer review.

-When it comes to features & specs, there’s actually quite a bit to like about this particular sub.
+When it comes to the features, there’s actually quite a bit to like about this particular sub.

-The first thing of note that’s extremely important is the high excursion spun copper injection molded graphite (IMG) woofer.
+The first thing that’s really cool is its high excursion spun copper injection molded graphite (IMG) woofer.

 Excursion by definition is basically how far the cone of a speaker driver can travel linearly from its resting position and back without actually damaging itself.